Polishing & Grinding Services in Singapore

 Deburring & Edge Breaking

-general deburr, safe handling finish
+General deburr, safe handling finish

 Remove laser and mechanical cutting burrs, break sharp edges to safe radius.
 First step for all fabricated parts before assembly or coating.